Because you have to save such a ship "- that was Josef Martin's short answer to my question WHY.

-Already in 2009 Martin bought it - in Ipswich UK, unseen, only on the basis of pictures like he insures.
-On a Low- Loader-Truck, she had come all the way to Radolfzell.
-He didn't buy boats just because they were old.
-They should be beautiful, he adds in a tone that leaves no doubt about the conviction with which he has managed his business since 1973.
+Back in 2009 Martin bought the yacht in Ipswich UK, unseen, only on the basis of pictures, but otherwise unseen, he insures.
+On a Low- Loader-Truck, she had come all the way to Radolfzell (in Germany, on the shore of Lake Constance).
+He does not buy boats just because they are old.
+"They must be beautiful", he adds, in a tone that leaves no doubt about the conviction with which he has run his business since 1973.